Both non-profit and for-profit businesses can apply for grants that will help get their feet off of the ground.

 - Strengths: Outline the strengths of your business, and what separates you from the rest.
-A lender wants to invest into an organization that can disrupt the market and do something new.
+A lender wants to invest in an organization that can disrupt the market and does something new.

 - Audience: Display that you have clear buyer personas by detailing the demographics and other information of your ideal customer.

 - Outcome: What do you want to do with the funding?
 What does the end goal of your organization look like?
 Paint a picture for the lender.

 - Results: What existing results do you have to show?
 This can include revenue, customers, website traffic, social media engagement, or any other important metrics that are important for your individual business and industry.

 - Patents: Explain any patents that you currently have or are trying to obtain.

 - Problem: What’s the problem you are trying to solve?
 Every business is solving a problem for customers, so make sure to explain what you’re trying to help in the community.